TristanRhodes/tristanrhodes.github.io/_posts/2022-02-03-commands-events-and.markdown

 ### Bottom line

-We're all building first class command and event based systems, but when thinking about our command sources and event stores, and while running our user action and event storming workshops, it's always worth bearing in mind that it's still valid to pass messages between systems that are neither commands nor events, and it's worth having room to express these concepts in your system designs.
+We're all building first-class command and event-based systems.
+When thinking about our command sources and event stores, and while running our user action and event storming workshops, it's always worth bearing in mind that it's still valid to pass messages between systems that are neither commands nor events - and it's worth having room to express these concepts in your system designs.

 ### Finally

 I'm hungry, so I'm going to run

-> kitchen exec prepare cheesburger-taco
+> kitchen exec prepare cheeseburger-taco

 Aaaand....